jeromeetienne/threejs-inspector/README.md

 ### Cleanup
-- use object3dJson when applicaable
+- use object3dJson when applicable
 - split the injected_script.js
-- there are 3 versions of font awesome
+- FIXED there are 3 versions of font awesome

 ### TODO